A Look at the Uncrystallised Funds Pension Lump Sum (UFPLS)

 What if the member has not reached age 75?

 Where the member has not reached age 75 when an UFPLS is paid, it is a benefit crystallisation event (BCE 6).
-This means that if the amount of the lump sum paid uses up all the member’s lifetime allowance, any excess paid over the available lifetime allowance will not be an UFPLS.
-This excess can still be paid as an authorised lump sum, but it will be a lifetime allowance excess lump sum and is liable to income tax at 55%.
-One alternative where there is insufficient lifetime allowance remaining, is for the member to take an UFPLS up to their available lifetime allowance and then designate the remaining funds into a flexi-access drawdown.
+This means that if the amount of the lump sum paid uses up all the member’s lifetime allowance, any excess paid over the available lifetime allowance is paid as a lifetime allowance excess lump sum and is liable to income tax at 55%.
+One alternative, where there is insufficient lifetime allowance remaining, is for the member to take an UFPLS up to their available lifetime allowance and then designate the remaining funds into a flexi-access drawdown.
 They will still have a lifetime allowance excess tax charge to pay, but this time it will be at the income rate of 25%.